Reselling Information: Model

-\end{definition} The above expressions describe a player's expected payoff from buying or selling information (and the associated change in continuation values), and how her continuation value evolves based on any other interaction that occurs in that time period.
+\end{definition} The above expressions, taking behavior as given, describe an agent's expected payoff from potential transfers and associated changes in continuation values, as well as changes in continuation value based on other interactions that occur in that time period.
+Our next definition uses these continuation values to describes behavior consistent with Nash Bargaining.

+There are two key features of Nash Bargaining: first, trading information or money happens within a pair only if it increases their joint (bilateral) surplus, and second, the transfers split those gains from trade in a particular ratio.
+Symmetric Nash bargaining splits those gains evenly.
+We allow for asymmetries in bargaining power that depend on whether a party is buying or selling information.
+To that end, we denote by $w\in (0,1)$ an informed agent's---i.e., seller's---bargaining weight.

+We first derive Nash Bargaining prices given trading decisions.
+Suppose that at history $h$, an informed agent $s$ and uninformed agent $b$ meet.
+The trading decisions at this stage could involve disagreement ($\tilde\alpha=D$), an agreement to transfer money but not information ($\tilde\alpha=A_M$), or an agreement to transfer both information and potentially money ($\tilde\alpha=A_I$).
+For every agreement decision, $\tilde{\alpha}\in \{A_M,A_I\}$, the price function $P(\tilde\alpha)$ is equal to the price $\tilde p$ that solves

+This equation states that the gains from trade are split according to the ratio $w:(1-w)$.
+There is an immediate gain of $v$ to the buyer if the parties agree to trade information ($\tilde\alpha=A_I$).
+Moreover, the seller's and buyer's continuation values may change relative to those from disagreement if either money or information is transferred.
+Allowing for such changes in continuation value allows us to model the history-dependence exploited by prepayments.

+\Cref{Equation-pricefunction} describes prices for agreement decisions; although prices will not matter for disagreement decisions ($\tilde\alpha=D$), for concreteness, we set $P(D)=0$.

+The above describes prices for arbitrary trading decisions; Nash Bargaining also stipulates that trading decisions should maximize (bilateral) joint surplus at an interaction.
+This implies that at a history $h$, the trading decision $\alpha(s,b,h)$ should select the value of $\tilde\alpha\in \{D,A_M,A_I\}$ that maximizes

+The above denotes the bilateral joint surplus following any of the trading decisions, given that the prices that are set correspond to Nash Bargaining prices.